New Sakura-so Offers Affordable Independent Housing for Seniors

 A place for tenants to organize activities for their enjoyment.
 Each year there are seasonal parties and tenants meetings, as well as exercise classes and social occasions held at this room.
 It is nice way for tenants to meet each other.

-Hi Genki Japanese Restaurant is located at across the street inside Nimi Nikkei Home.
-They serve the public at appointed times making it easy for family and friends to join the tenants.
-Hi Genki also serves the meals for the wellness programs offered by Nikkei Seniors Society.
+Kenko Diner is a Japanese/Western restaurant located at across the street inside Nimi Nikkei Home.
+Kenko Diner also serves the meals for the wellness programs offered by Nikkei Seniors Society.

 Kenko Wellness Lounge

 Kenko Wellness is located inside the Nimi Nikkei Home building.
 There are a number of activities and programs that are open to the community and residents can take part for an additional fee, such as: